KVALVIKA BEACH HIKING GUIDE

 In the years since I wrote the first wrote this article, Kvalvika has become one of the most popular hiking and camping destinations on Lofoten.
 The parking area is far too small to meet the crowds, leading to daily traffic chaos all summer long as people illegally park along the (already narrow) road.
 And what used to be a quiet peaceful place to camp on a summer night, you now often find yourself surrounded by 40 or more tents on a warm July night.
 It is still a beautiful place, just no longer a quiet one.

-Directly across from the parking area you will see a trail heading up the hill.
-There are several entrance points, but the main one has a recently added stone steps.
-A new wooden walkway has been build to avoid the previously boggy sections at the start of the trail and there are now several signs pointing you in the right direction at various points.
+Directly across from the (old and now closed) parking area you will see stone steps heading up the hill.
+A new wooden walkway has been build to avoid the previously boggy sections at the start of the trail.
+After 10-15 minutes you will be mostly clear of the trees and head towards the center of the pass.
+Elevation gain is gentle here as the path takes you between the two mountains.

 After 10-15 minutes of hiking you will be mostly clear of the trees and head towards the center of the pass to the north.
 Elevation gain is gentle here as the path takes you between the two mountains.